sginne/solidabis/readme.md

 Size complexity is N(N-1), thus O(N²) for size, where N is size of output, at minimum.
 Can be larger, but algorithmic complexity isn't quite part of a challenge, neither size optimization is adequate here.

-Speed is immediate, but could be optimized as described above.
+Speed is immediate O(1), but could be optimized as described above.

 ### Screenshot